Local wellposedness for the free boundary incompressible Euler equations with interfaces that exhibit cusps and corners of nonconstant angle: The local existence theorem domain with corner

 (cf. \eqref{eq:aux-I} and recall the notation $\rho(x) = 2\ka(x,t)$).
 However, using \eqref{eq:ka-corner}, we see that

 In particular, the corresponding integral is bounded in $\Lcal_{2,\beta}(m)$ by Hardy's inequality.
 Moreover, we now have

 (Lemma \ref{lem:errorrk} can be easily adapted to the present case) and we therefore lose $O(m)$ when we put a derivative on the kernel of $BR(z,f)^*iz_s - Hf$.
-In particular, we have $BR(z,f)^*iz_s - Hf \in \Lcal^1_{2,\beta + 1}(m)$ (more details can be found in the first part of the proof of Lemma \ref{lem:BRcancel} up to equation \eqref{eq:ders-IlIr}; it applies word-for-word to the present case).
+In particular, assuming for simplicity $k = 2$, it is not difficults to see that $BR(z,f)^*iz_s - Hf \in \Lcal^1_{2,\beta + 1}(m)$ (more details can be found in the first part of the proof of Lemma \ref{lem:BRcancel} up to equation \eqref{eq:ders-IlIr}; it applies word-for-word to the present case and can easily be generalized to higher $k$).
+In particular, the conclusions of Lemmas \ref{lem:BRcancel} and \ref{lem:struct1} are an easy consequence of \eqref{eq:corner-der-on-ker} combined with Lemmas \ref{lem:trHilbert} and \ref{lem:derFphi} from the Appendix. \end{proof}